 Now, this is where legally things get very interesting for me.

-Because under DC Circuit Court of Appeals decision, in other words, we call it precedence.
+Because under D.C.
+Circuit Court of Appeals decision, in other words, we call it precedence.

-If you notice, any time a Supreme Court nominee goes before the Senate judiciary, they will be asked, do you believe in precedent?
+If you notice, anytime a Supreme Court nominee goes before the Senate judiciary, they will be asked, do you believe in precedent?

+Usually has to do with, will you respect Roe v.
 Wade is just their way of asking that question.

 Anyway, and most will say they do consider precedent to be important.

-And anyway, the judge, Judge Kelly in this case said that the government must provide due process if they're going to revoke his press pass.
+And anyway, the judge, Judge Kelly in this case, said that the government must provide due process if they're going to revoke his press pass.

-It was based on a DC circuit court of appeals decision from 1977.
+It was based on a D.C.
+Circuit Court of Appeals decision from 1977.

-Knight case, where the court said the journalists must at least be given notice and a chance to rebut the government's decision to revoke their credentials.
+It was the Cheryl v.
+Knight case, where the court said that journalists must at least be given notice and a chance to rebut the government's decision to revoke their credentials.

-And in court on earlier today, the judge said the cover government couldn't even tell him who made the decision to revoke the pass.
+And in court on earlier today, the judge said the government couldn't even tell him who made the decision to revoke the pass.

 And the president's comments at the press conference could not be the notice that he said would have been necessary to withstand the precedent in the earlier case.